amankrsingh1812/OS-LAB/OS Lab 2/OS Lab 2 Report.md

 }
 ```

-For implementing shortest job first scheduling the Ready Queue was implemented as a Priority Queue(min heap) so that finding the job with shortest burst time and inserting a new job into the list could be done in `O(log(numberOfProcess))`.
+For implementing shortest job first scheduling the Ready Queue was implemented as a Priority Queue(min heap) so that finding the job with shortest burst time and inserting a new job into the list could be done in `O( log n ) ` where `n` is the number of processes in the ready queueu.

-In `proc.c` two new variables were added to `ptable` structure
+In `proc.c` two new fields were added to `ptable` structure ie. the `priorityQueueArray`, which would store the pointers of the processes in the form of a min heap and `pqsize`, which is equal to the size of the ready queue at any point of time.

 ```c
 struct {